Dudeiebot/The-luhn-algorithm/Readme.md

 # Luhn Algorithm for Credit Card Validation
-This is a Python implementation of the Luhn Algorithm, a simple checksum formula used to validate credit card numbers.
+This is a Python & C implementation of the Luhn Algorithm, a simple checksum formula used to validate credit card numbers.

 # Requirements